Valve/stagger/README.md

 First item is scheduled as soon as possible, while the rest is distributed evenly across business days.

+## Rails integration

+Since this gem has no dependencies, it returns instances of ruby `Time`.
+But when `ActiveSupport` is available, it returns instances of rails' `ActiveSupport::TimeWithZone` with your current timezone already set.
+In other words, you don't need to do anything when using this gem with Rails.

+## Plans

-**TODO: plans to add support for holidays / initial delay and working hours in the future.**
+Plans to add support for holidays / initial delay and working hours in the future.**

 ## Installation